• People living with HIV/AIDS

 People With A Criminal Justice History

 Safe Refuge is one of the largest and most experienced providers of substance abuse treatment, rehabilitation and recovery services for criminal justice populations in the greater Long Beach/South Bay area of Los Angeles County.
-We have been assisting parolees and other criminal justice populations for 23 years.
-Services include drug/alcohol treatment and recovery, and re-entry programs such as employment readiness and placement services.
+We have been assisting parolees and other criminal justice populations for 27 years.
+Services include drug/alcohol treatment and recovery.

 All criminal justice program participants benefit from needs assessments and case management to help them transition back into the community, as well as educational, behavior-change and skills-building services; correctional counseling; life skills training; peer support, and vocational services.
 Programs include: